Plan your visit

 Stromness Museum is located at the south end of the town and is approximately a 15 to 20 min walk from the Ferry Terminal/Bus Stop.

 From Ferry Terminal/Bus Stop, turn left and walk 75m/ 250ft to the Pier Head where the John Rae statue is situated.
 Then turn left at the Stromness Hotel, walk towards Argos Bakery.
 Continue along the street for 320m/100 ft onto Graham Place where Northlight Gallery will be on your right.
 Walk a further 320m/1000ft until you reach Hellihole Road.
 On the left is a blue sign pointing towards the museum, carry on for 100m/300ft and you`ll find us on your left.

 There is limited disabled visitor access due to the age of the building.
 The entrance and ground floor are level, there is a slight incline to the upper gallery of the ground floor.
 A stair lift to our Natural History collection is available, but there is no such access to our other galleries.

-To access the Captain's Parlour and the Summer exhibition, speak with the custodian on duty who can arrange your access from the pier.
+To access the Captain's Parlour, speak with the custodian on duty who can arrange your access from the pier.